 Embracing New Possibilities

-With over two decades of consistent presence and experience, Alight has been playing a critical role rebuilding lives and responding to the refugee crisis in Rwanda.
-Today, Alight Rwanda is the one and only agency that works in all six refugee camps in the country, serving mostly Congolese and Burundian refugees.
+With over two decades of continuous presence in Rwanda, Alight has been playing a critical role in helping displaced people rebuild their lives.
+Today, Alight Rwanda works in all five refugee camps in the country, serving mostly Congolese and Burundian refugees.
 In the past, Alight Rwanda has also supported displaced communities in three urban areas and three refugee reception and transit centers.

-We partner with key stakeholders to provide core services—like the Rwandan Government, agencies of the USA, and the UN—but we also look to partner with like-minded humanitarians, businesspeople, and institutions doing incredible things and embracing new possibilities.
-The team is channeling Rwanda's abundant energy for change, building on the work we began over twenty years ago and emerging as a leader in innovative approaches.
+Alight Rwanda works closely with key stakeholders including the Rwandan Government, U.S Government agencies, and the United Nations (UN) to provide core services.
+We also work alongside like-minded humanitarians, businesspeople, and institutions to unleash new possibilities.
+Together, we are channeling Rwanda's abundant energy for change, building on the work we began over twenty years ago and emerging as a leader in innovative approaches.

 As part of Alight’s Changemakers 365 program, this group of students at Mugombwa Host community school received volleyballs for their school’s team and recess, allowing an outlet to play, grow, and thrive.